Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You can book a week in heaven and choose just how heavenly you want it to be.

 Use these questions to begin your list.
+Don't skip this step, as it sets the tone for your entire hiking vacation.

 Hike-in lodges have personalities, just like their owners.